Inventory Control | 9 Minute Read

 There are still other products that are trend-based.
-They might experience huge demand at a particular point of time, but the demand soon dissipates.
-So, the key here is to divide your products into groups, based on their demand and profitability.
+They might experience huge demand at a particular point in time, but the demand soon disappears.
+So, the key here is to divide your products into groups based on their demand and profitability.

 Here’s a hypothetical scenario that can help divide your products in a more meaningful manner – If you find 30% of your products are making up 75% of your revenue, then these products must be clubbed together.
 More attention must be placed on this particular product inventory.